Local Farmers Market Now open –Athens & Watkinsville

 Most people buy their eggs from the grocery store but, you might want to try another option — buy them at the local farmers market.
 Some of the best eggs available are from the Pastures of Rose Creek in Watkinsville.
 Their free-range chickens roost in the Egg Mobile, a mobile chicken coop that is moved daily to make sure the chickens have plenty to eat in the pasture.
 This is truly free range.
 The eggs are about twice the price of grocery store eggs, but if you want the freshest and best tasting eggs, it’s worth the extra cost.

 The Oconee Farmers Market is located in the courthouse parking lot in downtown Watkinsville.
 It has been open from April-November every year since 2004.
 The market is open from 8-1 on Saturday and in 2012, the Tuesday evening market was started.
-Their purpose is to provide a place for local farmers and producers to sell direct to the consumer.
+Their purpose is to provide a place for local farmers and producers to sell directly to the consumer.
 A wide variety of vegetables, baked goods, cheese, honey, soaps and meats can be found at the market.
-Other items available include painted gourds, jewelry, scarves and blankets.
-The vendors must be the original producer of items being sold and be from within a 100 mile radius of Oconee County.
+Other items available include painted gourds, jewelry, scarves, and blankets.
+The vendors must be the original producer of items being sold and be from within a 100-mile radius of Oconee County.

 Last summer, we spoke with several vendors to learn a little more about their businesses.
 The owner of Hallowed Hawk Farms said they are trying a new method with their lamb production this year.
 Instead of raising all the lambs in the spring, they raised 12 in the spring and will have 12 more in the fall.
 They grow them for 6 months but could hold them a little longer to get a larger yield of meat.
 They believe the smaller lambs have better flavor.